tonjetj/tonjetj/README.md

 ## About Me
 I like to code and design websites with a focus on inclusiveness and userfriendly solutions.
-Other than that, I spend my time trying to keep my plants alive, cuddle with my two black cats, and reading thrilling and interesting books.
+Other than that, I spend my time trying to keep my plants alive, cuddle with my two black cats, and reading good books.

 ## Currently working on